wp-plugins/fg-joomla-to-wordpress/readme.txt

 * other can be translated

 == Changelog ==

+= 1.34.2 =
+* Fixed: Define the width and the height of the images only if it isn't defined yet

 = 1.34.1 =
 * New: Modify the internal links for both posts, pages and custom post types